rDock/2006.2

 The

-system definition file should contain a SECTION PHARMA
+system definition file should contain a SECTION PHARMA to add the pharmacophore

 restraint penalty to the scoring function.